mmoth-kurtis/MMotH-Fenics-UK/documentation/development_tasklist.md

   * The raw data is in the "austin_backup" directory on the cluster
 - [x] Learn how to create meshes from Hossein (Friday)
 - [ ] **Create meshes for rat LV's for three state sensitivity analysis**
-    - First one created, has some issues
+    - First one created, ~~has some issues~~ resolved.
+Create other four now.
 - [ ] Decide on calcium transient to be used (match 3 state paper?)
 - [ ] Optimize parameters for sensitivity analysis
     - Insert parameters from 3 state paper, then tune windkessel